elvis-onobo/heroku-laravel-deployment/readme.md

-What you find in this document are:

-#Steps to deploy Laravel app to Heroku with ease
+# Steps to deploy Laravel app to Heroku with ease

 After adding and commiting to git
 Make sure you have heroku CLI installed